-When we launched Cor six years ago, we knew we had something special and were blown away when we won Best Normal Skin Cleanser from the readers of Self magazine that same year.
+When we launched COR sixteen years ago, we knew we had something special —but winning Best Normal Skin Cleanser from the readers of Self magazine that same year still blew us away.
 As we were just starting out, we didn’t even know that we had been entered.
 Apparently, an early adopter recommended it to one of the beauty editors at Self, so imagine our surprise when we were invited to New York to attend the awards luncheon.

-As it is summer in the Northern Hemisphere right now, we’ll start with chitosan.
-This nifty little, all natural, ingredient does a stellar job of removing excess oils from the skin.
+Chitosan is a nifty all-natural ingredient does a stellar job of removing excess oils from the skin.

-As it is a fibrous, fat binder which can absorb up to eight times its weight in unwanted oils, taken as a diet supplement, it can block the absorption of fat and cholesterol.
+As chitosan is a fibrous "fat binder" which can absorb up to eight times its weight in unwanted oils, it is sometimes sold as a diet supplement, aimed at blocking the absorption of fat and cholesterol.
 In fact, it is used as a natural supplement to treat obesity, high cholesterol and Crohn’s disease.
+But we realized that a small amount of chitosan would be helpful in dealing with oil on facial skin.

-Take that same fat-binding property and apply it to the skin and you have a very effective method of washing away unwanted oils on the surface of the skin.
-The Silver Soap is most effective when the foam is left on the skin for anywhere between 30 seconds to 2 minutes.
-So as the foam sits on the skin the chitosan sops up all of those excess oils which form, especially in these sweltering, muggy summer conditions.
+Take that same fat-binding property and apply it to the skin, and you have a very effective method of washing away unwanted oils on the surface of the skin.
+COR's The Silver Soap is most effective when the foam is left on the skin for anywhere between 30 seconds to 2 minutes.
+Why?
+As the foam sits on the skin, the chitosan sops up all of those excess oils which form, especially in sweltering, muggy summer conditions.

 Anyone with oily skin or a combination skin with sheen in the T-zone will see a dramatic difference due to the chitosan in our little ball of goodness.